OlivierLD/raspberry-coffee/Papers/README.md

 ```
 https://htmlpreview.github.io/?https://github.com/OlivierLD/OlivierLD.github.io/blob/master/first.test.html
 ```
-Does not work all the times, but at least some times...
+Does not work all the times, but at least some times.
+You may face some CORS Policy issues...

 ---